dytroshut/OMT-with-Flux-rate-Constraint/README.md

 A copy of the paper can be found from:

-This project contains all the simulation in Section 3&4.
-The details of the code design is included in the manual.pdf Please feel feel to reach out if you have any questions.
+This project contains all the simulation in Section 3&4 of the paper and details of the code design are included in the manual.pdf
+Please feel feel to reach out if you have any questions.